 It is my belief, that the therapeutic relationship between client and counsellor is the most important contributor, to helping a client feel safe.
 My aim is to help you feel secure, accepted and understood.

-Maybe you are feeling lost and do not know what direction you would like your life to go and are experiencing generalised anxiety,or are experiencing panic attack’s.
-I am here to help you talk through any of these fears you may have and to help you gain a better understanding of yourself, in order to live a more fulfilled life.
+Maybe you are feeling lost and do not know what direction, you would like your life to go and are experiencing emotional difficulties.
+I can help you talk through these behaviours,in a non judgemental way to help you gain a better understanding of yourself, in order to live a more fulfilled life.

-I am here to help you explore the impact this may have had on you and to listen to your fears and help you to focus on your own wellbeing and look forward.
+I am here to help you explore the impact this may have had on you and to listen without judgment.

 Training, qualifications & experience